Not at all, air plants grow quite happily in the wild without any tacky ornaments! In fact they’re usually more than happy growing loose.

-Like most plants, airplants will continue to grow without specific feeding.
+Like most plants, air plants will continue to grow without specific feeding.
 Like other plants though, if they’re given the right nutrients they do a lot better!
-We feed all our Tillandsia at the nursery using Tillandsia feed, fortnightly in Summer and monthly in Winter.
+We feed all our Tillandsia at the nursery using Air Plant Food, fortnightly in Summer and monthly in Winter.

-Some species of airplant produce scented flowers.
-Tillandsia Duratii for example has a scent that can fill an entire room.
-Tillandsia Streptocarpa looks very similar to a miniature Duratii and has an impressive perfume too.
-The tiny yellow flowers of Tillandsia Crocata have a sweet fragrance.
-Tillandsia Reichenbachii‘s perfume is more delicate but the scented flowers can go on for months.
-Tillandsia Calliginosa is a dwarf whose flowers, whilst not the most attractive, carry a subtle perfume.
+Some species of air plant produce scented flowers.
+Tillandsia duratii for example has a scent that can fill an entire room.
+Tillandsia streptocarpa looks very similar to a miniature duratii and has an impressive perfume too.
+The tiny yellow flowers of Tillandsia crocata have a sweet fragrance.
+Tillandsia reichenbachii‘s perfume is more delicate but the scented flowers can go on for months.
+Tillandsia caliginosa is a dwarf whose flowers, whilst not the most attractive, carry a subtle perfume.

 Like any other plant air plants aren’t indestructible, but the good news is Tillandsia are one of the easiest types of plants to look after.
 They need a little bit of care and their basic light, air and water requirements need to be met but other than that they’re really easy plants to care for.